crazy4groovy/crazy4groovy/README.md

 ---

-> STATUS: Open to full-time work opporunities; team lead, architect
+> STATUS: Open to part-time contract work opporunities only

 ---